Premier League: How much money each team received after 2024/25 season ended

 Both teams competed in the final of the UEFA Europa League for a slot in next season's UEFA Champions League, which the London club won to paper over the cracks of their abysmal season.

-Newly-promoted sides Leicester City, Ipswich Town and Southampton were all relegated, the second consecutive season in which all promoted clubs went back immediately.
+Newly-promoted sides Leicester City, Ipswich Town and Southampton were all relegated.
+This is the second consecutive season in which all promoted clubs went back immediately.

 Mikel Arteta's Arsenal finished second for the third consecutive season, after ending the season with a negative 10 points gap with Liverpool.
 Manchester City, Newcastle and Chelsea filled up the remaining Champions League spots.